agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	>directed research?

 	Can't say really.
 But I guess I would like intellectual pursuits.
 Self-directed research should not be a problem I think.
-I am here to create change.
-I would like the tools to do the research required.
 And the passion for doing anything seems to be contained in the equation of motivation.
-With good skills to understand how the social world works, I suspect I should be able to squeeze the necessary amount from the equation.
-Finishing the PhD badly or dropping out are still options to a future in MC or EAOs etc..
-So not much to worry about.
+With good skills to understand how the social world works and better critical thinking, all of this should be a breeze.

 So the chance of completing decently an Econ Phd within top 20 is:
 33.5%